DavidVujic/python-polylith-example-pdm/README.md

 # Python Polylith Example

-This is a repository with an example `Python` setup of the Polylith Architecture using `hatch`.
+This is a repository with an example `Python` setup of the Polylith Architecture using `PDM`.
 Here you will find examples of code being shared between different kind of projects, and the developer tooling setup.

 ## Developer experience